Micro-Farm Installation and Upkeep

 Helping The Community

 SD Co-Harvest is dedicated to stepping up local efforts to address food insecurity.
 Reducing the number of families that go hungry is no easy feat.
 However, through cooperation and community empowerment, Co-Harvest facilitates progress by making it easy to donate the food you grow.
 All you need to do is let the food grow in your yard!
-The Community Grower program is made for people who love the idea of donating food for those in need without lifting a finger.
+The Community Supporter Membership is made for people who love the idea of donating food for those in need without lifting a finger.

 Food produced at our micro-farms is pooled and made available to Food Insecure members in diversified fresh produce bags.
 Excessive harvests will be donated to Bayside Community Center, Community Fridge Projects or the San Diego Food Bank for their distribution to low-income residents countywide.